 So many promising relationships don’t last.
 Despite the partners trying everything, they can’t seem to make it to the next step.
+Then how can you be sure that your relationship has what it takes?

 When I talk to either partner when a relationship is in trouble, they tell me that it started out as what seemed like the perfect relationship.
 They felt certain that the other person was their soulmate—emotionally, sexually, mentally, and spiritually—and that nothing could diminish what they felt about each other.